N.B. Course descriptions and required texts are subject to change.

 Students in this class will focus on expanding their lexicon and their syntactical repertoire in scholarly and journalistic speech and on preparing scholarly presentations in their area of interest.
 Main themes will be political, economic, cultural, and social life in Russia, as students approach interesting and sometimes controversial topics concerning contemporary Russian society and culture.
-Students will read assigned articles from scholarly and popular sources; watch videos on Russian politics, society, and culture; discuss these materials; and write compositions.
+Students will read assigned articles from scholarly and media sources; watch videos on Russian politics, society, and culture; discuss these materials; and write compositions.
 Grades will be determined according to participation in class discussions, weekly compositions, an oral presentation, and a final oral examination.Linguistics Language & Stylistics

 RUSS 6506 - Advanced Grammar

 This course will focus on the study of advanced Russian grammar.
 Daily homework assignments and in-class exercises.
 Written tests and quizzes.Linguistics Language & Stylistics

 RUSS 6509 - Russian Synonyms

 This course will focus on expanding students’ active vocabulary through the intensive study of Russian synonyms.
 Special attention will be paid to recent developments in the Russian language and to describing nuances of meaning between seemingly similar words.
 Daily homework assignments and frequent quizzes.Language & Stylistics

 RUSS 6515 - Adv Composition & Stylistics ▲